 Graduate students must satisfy this requirement before completing 12 semester units.
 Graduate students may take the writing proficiency exam once (UNIV 4000).
-Students who do not pass are required to pass the designated GWAR course (UNIV 4010).
+Students who do not pass must pass the designated GWAR course (UNIV 4010).
 Students who do not satisfy the GWAR requirement within their first 12 units may be subject to a registration hold.